Statistical Tables | Mortgage News | Foreclosure statistics

 the blue shows momentum for home sales while the purple line shows momentum for the median price for single-family, re-sale homes.

-The sales price to list price ratio was 102.5% last month.
-The ratio has been over 100% for the past eight months.
+The sale price to list price ratio stayed over 100% for the fifth month in a row: 102.1%.
+It has been over 100% for twenty-one of the past twenty-two months.

 This is an extraordinarily tough market for buyers.
 It's important to be calm and realistic.
 If you don't know what to do or where to begin, give me a call and let's discuss your situation and your options.